Air Nunavut

 Air Nunavut, trading as Smooth Air, is an airline based in Iqaluit, Nunavut, Canada.
-It is the only local and Inuit-owned air carrier in the eastern Arctic, operating MEDEVAC and charter services throughout Canada's Arctic, northern Quebec and Greenland.
+It is the only local and Inuit-owned air carrier in the eastern Arctic, operating charter services throughout Canada's Arctic, northern Quebec and Greenland.
 Its main base is Iqaluit Airport.

 History

 The airline was established and started charter operations in 1989 as Air Baffin.
 Scheduled services were inaugurated in May 1992.
+It was renamed to Air Nunavut in 1996.

 The airline also has two main bases of operations, Oshawa Executive Airport and Iqaluit Airport.

-Three Falcon 10s operate out of the Oshawa Executive Airport under the division company name "SmoothAir Charter."
+Under the division company name SmoothAir Charter operate Dassault Falcons out of Oshawa Executive Airport offering charter services.
 The Beechcraft King Air 200s remain in Iqaluit servicing the surrounding communities.

 Fleet

-According to Transport Canada the Air Nunavut fleet consists of the following aircraft (as of January 2022):
+According to Transport Canada the Air Nunavut fleet consists of the following aircraft (as of February 2025):